Yash-Barjatya/Yash-Barjatya/README.md

 ## About Me :
 - 😄 Pronouns: He/His
-- 🎓 Studying Electrical Engineering at IITK, Kanpur.
+- 🎓 Studying Electrical Engineering at IIT Kanpur.
 - 🌱 Currently learning ReactJS
 - 👯 Looking to collaborate on MERN stack Projects
 - ⚡ Fun fact: Smart enough to know that what i know is very little in compare to the limitless knowledge available